Augericke/cofffee-shop/README.md

 ## Feedback

 Any and all feedback is welcome - you can either create a PR for this repo or connect with me over twitter [@augericke](https://twitter.com/augericke).
-I really appreciate those who stop by to take a look at the things I make and even more so those who try and help me improve - so truly thank you in advance!
+I really appreciate those who stop by to take a look at the things I make and even more so those who try to help me improve - so truly thank you in advance!